Pierre Gassendi

-Pierre Gassendi (/fr/; also Pierre Gassend, Petrus Gassendi, Petrus Gassendus; 22 January 1592 – 24 October 1655) was a French philosopher, Catholic priest, astronomer, and mathematician.
+Pierre Gassendi (/fr/; also Pierre Gassend or Petrus Gassendus; 22 January 1592 – 24 October 1655) was a French philosopher, Catholic priest, astronomer, and mathematician.
 While he held a church position in south-east France, he also spent much time in Paris, where he was a leader of a group of free-thinking intellectuals.
 He was also an active observational scientist, publishing the first data on the transit of Mercury in 1631.
 The lunar crater Gassendi is named after him.

 He wrote numerous philosophical works, and some of the positions he worked out are considered significant, finding a way between skepticism and dogmatism.
 Richard Popkin indicates that Gassendi was one of the first thinkers to formulate the modern "scientific outlook", of moderated skepticism and empiricism.
 He clashed with his contemporary Descartes on the possibility of certain knowledge.
 His best known intellectual project attempted to reconcile Epicurean atomism with Christianity.

 Biography

 Early life

 Gassendi was born at Champtercier, near Digne, in France to Antoine Gassend and Françoise Fabry.
 His earliest education was entrusted to his maternal uncle, Thomas Fabry, the curé of the church of Champtercier.
 A youthful prodigy, at a very early age he showed academic potential and attended the collège (the town high school) at Digne, where he displayed a particular aptitude for languages and mathematics.
 In 1609 he entered the University of Aix-en-Provence, to study philosophy under Philibert Fesaye, O.Carm. at the Collège Royal de Bourbon (the Faculty of Arts of the University of Aix).
 In 1612 the college of Digne called him to lecture on theology.
 While at Digne, he travelled to Senez, where he received minor orders from Bishop Jacques Martin.
 In 1614 he received the degree of Doctor of Theology from the University of Avignon, and was elected Theologian in the Cathedral Chapter of Digne.
 On 1 August 1617 he received holy orders from Bishop Jacques Turricella of Marseille.
 In the same year, at the age of 24, he accepted the chair of philosophy at the University of Aix-en-Provence, and yielded the chair of theology to his old teacher, Fesaye.
 Gassendi seems gradually to have withdrawn from theology.
 He maintained his position as Canon Theologian at Digne, however, and in September 1619, when Bishop Raphaël de Bologne took possession of the diocese of Digne, Gassendi participated and made the speech on behalf of the Chapter.

 He lectured principally on the Aristotelian philosophy, conforming as far as possible to the traditional methods while he also followed with interest the discoveries of Galileo and Kepler.
 He came into contact with the astronomer Joseph Gaultier de la Vallette (1564–1647), the Grand Vicar of the Archbishopric of Aix.